wuyichen24/system-design-interview/components/Load_Balancer.md

    - Picks two servers at random and then choose the better one.
 - Round robin
    - Requests are distributed sequentially.
+- Least connections
+   - Requests are distributed to the server with the fewest active connections to clients.
+- Least time
+   - Requests are distributed to the server with the combination of lowest response time and fewest active connections.
-- Less work
+- Least work
    - Requests are distributed to the server with the fewest work.
 - Hash
-   - Requests are distributed according to a hash table.
+   - Requests are distributed according to a hash table you define.
+- IP hash
+   - Requests are distributed based on the IP address of the client.

 ## Cons
 - Load balancer can be a potential performance bottleneck.